nikitran/AndroidTraining/README.md

   - use logcat for logged messages and system logs

 ### How do you support multiple languages?
- - with in the resources create an alternative strings.xml file with the desired language(s) locale qualifier.
+ - within the resources create an alternative strings.xml file with the desired language(s) locale qualifier.

 ### What are 9-patch images?
  - 9-Patch image is a bitmap images that automatically resize to adjust to the contents of the view and the size of the